-This deck is a mix of efficient low cost units, buff effects, and a few tricks for getting around blockers.
+This deck is a mix of efficient low cost units, weapons, and a few tricks for getting around blockers.
 Warcry units help build up advantage as the game does on, while staying aggressive.
-This play style is popular all the way to the top of Master, and is one of the cheapest competitive decks to put together.
+This play style can take you all the way to the top of Master, and is one of the cheapest competitive decks to put together.
 You can find a competitive Rakano deck here if that is what you want to build towards.

 4 Initiate of the Sands (Set1 #74)